 One thing that really signifies fall to me is apples.
-Crisp apples, yellow and orange leaves, and the smell of wood burning fires.
+Crisp apples, yellow and orange leaves, and the smell of wood-burning fires.
 These all remind me of fall.
-And, when it’s fall, I love making apple crisp.
+And when it’s fall, I love to make this baked apple crisp recipe.

 According to USApple, these are the best varieties for baking: Crispin, Granny Smith, Golden Delicious, Jazz, and Ambrosia.

-So, now you won’t have to google “baking apples” anymore, either.
+So, now you won’t have to search for “baking apples” anymore, either.

-I happened to have a bag of small Granny Smith on hand, so that’s what I used.
-The recipe calls for 6 cups of apples.
+I happened to have a bag of small Granny Smith apples on hand, so that’s what I used.
+This fall dessert recipe calls for 6 cups of apples.
 This usually translates to 6 large, or 7 small.

-Toss them with 1 cup of sugar.
-You can use almost any type of sugar: turbinado, coconut sugar, raw granulated cane sugar, etc. Pour them into a baking dish.
+To make the apple filling, toss them with 1 cup of sugar.
+You can use almost any type of sugar: turbinado, coconut sugar, raw granulated cane sugar, etc. Pour the apple mixture into a baking dish.
 I’ve found that 9 x 9 works best, but you can use a 9 x 13.

 When making the topping, you can be hands-on.
 Mix the dry ingredients in a bowl.
 Cut each stick of butter into 4 squares, Using your hands OR a pastry cutter, combine the butter with the dry ingredients until it’s roughly crumbled.